thgnaedi/DeepRain/DWD_Crawler/README.md

 Argument   | Action
 -----------|--------
--d         | Only download the files, without decompressing (-o will be ignored, do not use with -u) -u         | Only unpacks already downloaded files (use with -z, do not use with -d) -z \<dir\> | Expects a directory, in which the tars will be downloaded
+-h         | Prints a help screen with description and options -d         | Only download the files, without decompressing (-o will be ignored, do not use with -u) -u         | Only unpacks already downloaded files (use with -z, do not use with -d) -z \<dir\> | Expects a directory, in which the tars will be downloaded